Fraud Blocker

 There are a few places to go camping in the Enchanted Islands!
 You need a permission form and a letter in advance because you’ll stay at the Galapagos National Park.
 Please be aware that you have to send these documents at least 48 hours in advance of your camping trip.
 Also, there’s a cost of 10 USD per person.

-In San Cristóbal Island you can squeeze a quick camping night in these places: Puerto Chino, Puerto Grande, Manglecito.
+In San Cristóbal Island, you can squeeze a quick camping night in these places: Puerto Chino, Puerto Grande, and Manglecito.

 In Santa Cruz, you can do it on Garrapatero Beach, but it depends on the tide and how strong it is.